0-1CxH/megatron-wrap/README.md

 ## Introducation
 This project is a wrap for nvidia's Megatron-LM to make it easier to use like training/inference framework of huggingface family (transformers, deepspeed, trl, ...) while fully utilize the parallel optimizations of megatron-lm.

+## Feature

+### Wrap

+`MegatronWrap` provides easy-to-use interface of initializing megatron-lm, settting up model, train with data given at runtime (instead of the builtin dataset/loader), logging metrics and saving model, therefore you can start you project with attention paid on algorithm.

+`MegatronWrapTrainingFlow` takes care of the data parallel and context parallel inside the data collating and loss function to avoid details of megatron-lm.

+`MegatronModelProviderEntry` is a the class that organizes the model providers of megatron-lm and gives model using megatron-wrap configs.

+### Config Management

+The configs are organized in a tree strcute and split by the frequency of being modified across runs.

+The config tree supports `__select__`, `__inherit__` and `__override__` for easier using predefined configs and changing part of them, see docs of `confignest` for details.

+### Patch

+`megatron-wrap` patches logger, warning and print of megatron-lm to hide the low-level details of it, and provides user with handy utils of logging on rank_0/all_ranks.

+This wrap patches

 ## Quick Start

 ### write training script using wrapped interface